-Public trust and confidence in the emergency services has been damaged by a series of ethical and cultural issues.
+Public trust and confidence in the emergency services has been damaged by a series of ethical and cultural issues, both nationally and here in Northamptonshire.
 Against this challenging backdrop, my plan will build on the improvements that recent inspections have shown to be needed in both our police and fire service.
 Most importantly, the plan will be framed around what we know people want.

-" People want services that they can trust to hear their concerns, and put them first.
+People want services that they can trust to hear their concerns, and put them first.